FreddieRa/primify/README.md

   --output_file OUTPUT_FILE
                         File name of the text file containing the prime.
   -v                    Verbose output (Recommended!)
+  -p                    Show realtime progress of how many primality tests have been run
 ```
 Thus, if you have the source image at `./source.png` and you want to convert it into a prime contained in `./prime/prime.txt` which has at most 5000 digits and using conversion method 0 (other options are 1 or 2).
 Then you should run: